zuozhenggh/learning-library/data-management-library/oracle-machine-learning/fraud-adw-apex/create-ml-model/create-ml-model.md

     ![](images/import-notebook.png)

-6. Go to the directory where you downloaded and unzipped the files and import the **Auto-Insurance-Claims-Fraud-Unsupervised-Learning.json** notebook.
+6. Go to the directory where you downloaded the files and import the **Auto-Insurance-Claims-Fraud-Unsupervised-Learning.json** notebook.

     ![](images/import-unsuper-notebook.png)